z404/MarkBot/README.md

 # Project-Mark

+## Development has been paused.
+Major framework changes are under way!
 ## A functional private Artificial Intelligence built from scratch.

 #### To run the program, clone the repository and run __main__.py in cmd or terminal.
 The program handles everything else!